-Tarryn, owner of MOB HAIR, closed her salon before the government restrictions were imposed on the industry.
+Tarryn, owner of MOB HAIR, closed her salon before the government restrictions were imposed on the industry in the initial lockdown.
 We spoke to Tarryn to get a bit of insight into her decision to offer at-home colour kits to her clients.

 “Bondi and the Eastern Suburbs has been a high infection area for COVID-19, and we wanted to do the best thing for our staff and our clients for the health and safety,” Tarryn said.

 “We understand our clients very well, and we know if they are isolating and not being able to go about their regular life, at least not having regrowth at home would make them feel better about the current situation!
 We decided to offer this service for existing clients only, so we could look up their previous colour history on Shortcuts, and ensure the ratios were 100% correct when we prepare it in a germ-free environment in the salon.
 It has actually been so nice for my staff and I to reconnect with our clients virtually!”

 Connect with your clients